Pawanexh Kohli: Early life

 Born to an Indian Air Force officer, he accompanied his parents with their postings at various Indian cities.
 As a consequence, his education was cross cultural and spread across various regions in India and the schools he studied in include Frank Anthony School in Agra, Bishops School in Pune, Jesus and Mary School in Amritsar before completing his high schooling from The Air Force School in New Delhi.
 He subsequently completed his professional education from LBS College of Advanced Maritime Studies and Research as a certified Master Mariner, having earlier completed his professional training at the TS Rajendra.

 Career

 In 1982, Kohli commenced his career as a mariner and was later master of oceangoing ships for the final 15 years.
 Amongst others, he was the master and captain of one of the world's largest refrigerated cross-ocean carriers (reefer ships).
-Besides refrigerated transportation, he also directed or operated car carriers, oil tankers, container ships, ice-class general cargocarriers, timber carriers and others.
+Besides refrigerated transportation, he also directed or operated car carriers, oil tankers, container ships, ice-class general cargo carriers, timber carriers and others.

 Between 2008 and 2012 Capt.
 Kohli contributed through professional executive roles as the prime mover in one of the largest logistics and distribution companies in India and later for the integration of the largest logistics & supply chain infrastructure enterprises, heading the development of solutions to drive a pan-national footprint of India's first set of Free Trade Zones.